Creative Writing Online and Its Place in Writer's Life

 "A writer turns to paper to stem a burble of pain, shut the door on sadness, and allow the mind to release unsavory obsessions." ---- Kilroy J. Oldster

 It may not take long for an online writer to realize how their new passion is not predestined to draw a significant readership for as long as it's of a creative, not informative and instructional character.

 However, by the time they have come to that somewhat discouraging fact, for many of them it's next to impossible to stop, and that's not only because their creative impetus has become too strong in them.

-Namely, a creative writer is, by definition, someone who is in this business of expressing themselves, rather than informing, and that need for self-expression tends to get slightly overblown after those, even if not too many praises coming in form of comments under their masterpieces.
+Namely, a creative writer is, by definition, someone who is in this business of expressing themselves, rather than informing, and that need for self-expression tends to get slightly overblown after those, even if not too many praises come in form of comments under their creations.

 Now, not that I am about to "rain on anyone's parade", but the simple fact remains that over a time expressing oneself becomes more of a driving force than really "catering to the writer's market".

 There is something of a need in many creative writers to attain as many of those praises as possible, while they are selectively presenting themselves through their particular talents.

 "Selectively" would be the main word there.
 After being assessed by those close to them for their imperfect human totality, some may see this golden opportunity to sell their selectively composed self-image around the world.